On this page

 What is your Age Pension (and Preservation) age?

-This tool also calculates your preservation age (which is the age you can access your super if you meet a condition of release, such as retiring or turning 65 years of age).
+Use SuperGuide’s Retirement age calculator to calculate when you become eligible for the Age Pension and your preservation age (which is the age you can access your super if you meet a condition of release, such as retiring or turning 65 years of age).
 Like the Age Pension eligibility age, your preservation age depends on your date of birth.

 Are the age requirements different for the service pension?